Politics of Scotland: Scottish Parliament

 The Scottish Parliament is the national, unicameral legislature of Scotland.
 The election of a Labour government in the 1997 general election was followed by the Referendums (Scotland and Wales) Act 1997, which legislated for the 1997 Scottish devolution referendum, a referendum on establishing a devolved Scottish Parliament.
 74.3% of voters agreed with the establishment of the Parliament and 63.5% agreed it should have tax-varying powers, which meant that it could adjust income taxes by up to 3%.
 The Parliament was then established by the Scotland Act 1998.

 The Scottish Parliament sits in the Scottish Parliament Building at Holyrood in Edinburgh, giving it the informal name "Holyrood".
 In the Scottish Parliament, the inhabitants of Scotland are represented by 129 members of the Scottish Parliament (MSPs), who are elected by the additional member system, a form of proportional representation, by the Scottish Parliament constituencies and electoral regions.
 Thus the Parliament is unlike the UK Parliament, which is elected solely by the first past the post method.
 Of the 129 MSPs, 73 are elected to represent first past the post constituencies, whilst the remaining 56 are elected by the additional member system from eight regional lists.
 In the present parliament, elected in the 2021 Scottish Parliament elections, all MSPs are members of a political party and no independents.

 It enacts primary legislation through Acts of the Scottish Parliament, but cannot legislate on reserved matters, as set out by the Scotland Act 1998 and amended by the Scotland Act 2012 and the Scotland Act 2016; these include defence, international relations, fiscal and economic policy, drugs law and broadcasting.
 Anything not mentioned as a specific reserved matter is automatically devolved to Scotland, including health, education, local government, Scots law and all other issues.
 This is one of the key differences between the successful Scotland Act 1998 and the failed Scotland Act 1978.

+Presiding Officer

 The Presiding Officer of the Scottish Parliament is the speaker of the parliament and the ex officio head of the Scottish Parliamentary Corporate Body.
 The Presiding Officers of the Scottish Parliament have been: